The Day Before You Came: Cover versions

 A Dutch-language version titled "Met kerst ben ik alleen" (Translation: I'm alone at Christmas) by André Hazes.
 The song peaked at number 3 in the Dutch Single Top 100 in 1982-1983.
 In 2004-2005, the song re-entered the Dutch Single Top 100 at number 5 and the Belgian Ultratop Singles Top 50 chart at number 47.

+On her sixth studio album The Cappuccino Songs (1998), the British singer-songwriter Tanita Tikaram included a "music box" cover version of "The Day Before You Came" with a noticeably jazz-influenced arrangement.

 "The Day Before You Came" was recorded by Meryl Streep for the soundtrack of Mamma Mia!
 Here We Go Again.
 Her version was released on 13 July 2018 alongside the rest of the soundtrack.

+Pulp covered the song for their BBC Radio 2 Piano Room performance in February 2026 with the BBC Concert Orchestra.